-‘Wildlands’ Open Beta: Game Available To Pre-load For PS4, Xbox One And PC Now
+‘Wildlands’ Open Beta: Game Available To Pre-Load For PS4, Xbox One And PC Now

 ‘Rick And Morty’ Season 3 Teaser Trailer: First Sneak Peek Trolls Eager Fans

 In terms of content, the Ghost Recon: Wildlands open beta will allow access to two of the game’s 21 regions.
-The first of those regions, Itacua was playable in the closed beta, whilst a new region, Montuyoc will be accessible for the first time in the open beta.
+The first of those regions, Itacua, was playable in the closed beta, whilst a new region, Montuyoc, will be accessible for the first time in the open beta.
 Ubisoft plans to reward players who take part in the open beta too.
 If you play the beta and purchased the full game before March 31, you’ll unlock a free, extra mission in the full game.
 The mission, Unidad Conspiracy, tasks you with sparking a feud between two factions.

 According to Gamespot, if you’re looking to earn even more rewards ahead of the game’s release, you can do so through Ubisoft’s new minigame, A World With No Heroes.
 The smaller teaser game tasks players with exploring the Bolivian region map in order to find rewards that include unique emblems, XP boosts, and more.